KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Supplemental-Materials/README.md

 Use this when you need extra context for a specific YACRAF phase, or for general threat-modeling reading.

 We also include an example that shows how to work through the different phases.
-It doesn’t use Yacraf, but it’s helpful if you get stuck or want another perspective.
+It doesn’t use Yacraf calculator tool, but it’s helpful if you get stuck or want another perspective.
 You can use this example to understand the intent of each phase before applying Yacraf.

 ## Per-phase extras